Skip to Content

 Occupations Impacted by Johns-Manville's Asbestos Use

-A number of these occupations are considered “heavy exposure” by the Johns-Manville trust fund.
-These include insulators, plumbers, railroad engineers and brakemen, welders and metal workers and shipyard workers.
+The Johns-Manville trust fund lists many of these occupations at “heavy exposure” risk levels.
+These include insulators, plumbers, railroad engineers and brakemen, shipyard workers and welders or other metal workers.

 According to the trust, shipyard workers were particularly at risk of asbestos exposure and related illnesses.
 Building, repairing, maintaining and operating ships exposed millions of shipyard workers worldwide to asbestos.